-Challenges: A NATO ally, Albania struggles with wide-spread corruption, weak institutions, and a worsening economy, but continues to be an active and willing partner for the United States in regional security efforts.
+Challenges: A NATO ally, Albania struggles with wide-spread corruption, weak institutions, and a limited economy, but continues to be an active and willing partner for the United States in regional security efforts.

-Transnational organized criminal networks based in the Balkans and former Soviet Union have a direct impact on the U.S. through criminal activities, some internet based and some through trafficking.
+Transnational organized criminal networks based in the Balkans and abroad have a direct impact on the United States through criminal activities, some internet based and some through trafficking.

-Goals: The U.S. seeks to foster a democratic and stable Albania that is fully integrated into the Euro-Atlantic community and adheres to the rule of law.
-INL programs work to strengthen the rule of law, to build the capabilities of the Albanian State Police, and to promote judicial accountability and the long-term development of the criminal justice system through improved legislation and the successful prosecution of organized crime, corruption, and financial crimes.
+Goals: The United States. seeks to foster a democratic and stable Albania that is fully integrated into the Euro-Atlantic community and adheres to the rule of law.
+INL programs work to strengthen the rule of law and build the capabilities of Albanian law enforcement to more effectively interdict crime and serve as capable partners on transnational criminal threats.
+Programs also promote judicial accountability and the long-term development of the criminal justice system through improved legislation reforms and the successful prosecution of organized crime, corruption, and financial crimes.

 Accomplishments: INL assistance to the Government of Albania contributed to the following successes: